We-Know-IT/aimedical-website/README.md

 ## Data

 ### Employees

-The data for employees are stored staticly in JSON file located at [data/employees.json](/data/employees.json) and the corresponding images are stored in [public/images/employees](/public/images/employees).
+The data for employees are stored staticly in a JSON file located at [data/team.json](/data/team.json) and [data/board.json](/data/board.json).
+The corresponding images are stored in [public/images/employees](/public/images/employees).

 ### Posts

 The posts are stored in Strapi.